On the Capacity of the 2-User Interference Channel with Transmitter Cooperation and Secrecy Constraints: GSIC: Achievable Schemes

 where $\ubold_1^N$ and $\ubold_2^N$ are auxiliary codewords.
 The choice of these codewords are discussed in the proof of Theorem \ref{th:theorem_ach_weakint}.
 Finally, the non-cooperative private codeword and cooperative private codeword are superimposed to form the transmit codeword at the transmitter~$1$ and the non-cooperative private codeword, cooperative private codeword and the dummy message codeword are superimposed to form the transmit codeword at the transmitter~$2$:

 where $\underline{\xbold}_{cp}^N$ is defined in (\ref{eq:pfhighint54}) in the proof of Theorem \ref{th:theorem_ach_weakint}.

-For decoding, receiver $i$ looks for a unique message tuple such that $(\ybold_{i}^N, \ubold_{i}^N(\hat{\widetilde{w}}_{cpi}),$ \\ $\xbold_{pi}^N(\hat{w}_{pi},\hat{w}_{pi}'))$ is jointly typical.
+For decoding, receiver~$i$ looks for a unique message tuple such that $(\ybold_{i}^N, \ubold_{i}^N(\hat{\widetilde{w}}_{cpi}), \xbold_{pi}^N(\hat{w}_{pi},\hat{w}_{pi}'))$ is jointly typical.
 Based on the above coding strategy, the following theorem gives the achievable result on the secrecy rate. \begin{theorem} In the weak/moderate interference regime, the following rate is achievable for the GSIC with limited-rate transmitter cooperation and secrecy constraints at the receivers:

 where $R_{p1}' = I(\xbold_{p1};\ybold_2|\xbold_{p2},\ubold_2)$.
-The achievable secrecy rate for the user $2$ can be obtained by exchanging the indices $1$ and $2$ in (\ref{eq:weakint5})\footnote{Although the achievable rates for both the users appears to be same, they are different, and can be observed in Corollary \ref{cor:cor_ach_weakint}.}. \end{theorem} \begin{proof} The proof is provided in Appendix \ref{sec:appendweakintf}. \end{proof} Using the achievable rate result in Theorem \ref{th:theorem_ach_weakint} and time-sharing, the achievable \emph{symmetric} secrecy rate is stated in the following Corollary. \begin{corollary} Using the achievable result in Theorem \ref{th:theorem_ach_weakint} and time-sharing between transmitters, following symmetric secrecy rate is achievable for the GSIC with limited-rate transmitter cooperation:
+The achievable secrecy rate for the user~$2$ can be obtained by exchanging the indices $1$ and $2$ in (\ref{eq:weakint5}). \end{theorem} \begin{proof} The proof is provided in Appendix \ref{sec:appendweakintf}. \end{proof} The achievable \emph{symmetric} secrecy rate for the GSIC is stated in the following Corollary. \begin{corollary} Using the achievable result in Theorem \ref{th:theorem_ach_weakint} and time-sharing between transmitters, following symmetric secrecy rate is achievable for the GSIC with limited-rate transmitter cooperation:

-where $i=1,2$ and $R_i^*(1)$ and $R_i^*(2)$ are the achievable secrecy rate for the transmitter $i$ in the first and second time slot, respectively, which is obtained by maximizing the rate given in the following equations:
+where $R_1^*(1)$ and $R_1^*(2)$ are the achievable secrecy rates for transmitter~$1$ in the first and second time slots, respectively, which are obtained by maximizing $R_s$ over parameters $\theta_i, \eta_i$ and $\beta_i$ $(i = 1, 2)$.
+The achievable rates for users~$1$ and $2$ in the first time slot are as follows: